 Staff need to feel connected and valued and have a sense of belonging.
 Tips for managing a remote team include regular talking, checking in and understanding your colleagues’ experience.
 Don’t take a one-size-fits-all approach.
 How do people want to connect, have you asked them?
 How can you help people feel connected?
 How can I help you or someone like you?
 Read our blog about how to manage and enhance collaboration of your remote teams.

 Modern leadership in a remote environment is about understanding the invisible patterns that connect people and checking that people feel connected to the purpose of the company mission.

 If Belinda had 100 million pounds to spend on building new realities she would spend it on reconnecting communities, on increasing social cohesion by reconnecting generations.
 The knowledge between generations often gets lost as they try to work it out for themselves.
 This seems a waste of energy and time given the amount of knowledge that we could get from our elders but in our western society elders and elder knowledge transfer is not prioritised, We are enraptured to the thrill of the new.

 Belinda is releasing a new book with Emma Bridger of people lab called Employee Experience by Design

 By Siobhan McHale

 Building New Realities Episode 2 was presented by Tim Fleming, Founder of Future Visual, the award winning VR & AR company.
-Future Visual helps teams achieve faster routes to competency at a reduced risk with VR & AR training solutions.
+Future Visual helps teams achieve faster routes to competency at a reduced risk with VR & AR business solutions.
 Ground breaking immersive experiences delivering ROI.
 Future Visual’s VR collaboration tool VISIONxR™ extends your workplace to join remote VR team meetings from remote global locations to collaborate and learn, enhancing high value productivity.